resource-watch/slate/source/includes/api/_widget.md

 }
 ```

-This endpoint allows authenticated users to load all widgets belonging to multiple datasets in a single request.
+This endpoint allows users to load all widgets belonging to multiple datasets in a single request.

 > Return all widgets associated with two datasets, that are associated with either `rw` or `prep` applications